 - investment or result-based grant to allow them to reach a reasonable financial equilibrium while offering an electricity sale price to the consumer closer to the national tariff.

-The Facility also enhance public and private actions through sector technical assistance (public policy, sector planning and regulation, studies and workshop on productive uses, gender and social impacts).
+The Facility also enhances public and private actions through sector technical assistance (public policy, sector planning and regulation, studies and workshop on productive uses, gender and social impacts).